• Home

 It is beneficial to sole proprietorships and other small businesses as, in most likelihood, it will not require any extra staff to use.

-However, the cash basis method may overstate the health of a company that is rich in cash.
+However, the cash method may overstate the health of a company that is rich in cash.
 That is because it does not record the accounts payable, which might exceed the cash on the books and the current revenue stream of the company.

 As a result, an investor may conclude that a company is making a profit when, in reality, the company is facing financial difficulties.